-The 2018 annual meeting of stockholders of Kadant Inc. will be held on Wednesday, May 16, 2018, at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886.
+The 2019 annual meeting of stockholders of Kadant Inc. will be held on Thursday, May 16, 2019, at 11:00 a.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886.
 The purpose of the meeting is to consider and take action upon the following matters:

-- 1. to elect one director, constituting the entire class of directors to be elected for a three-year term expiring in 2021; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to approve restricted stock unit grants to our non-employee directors; - 4. to ratify the selection of KPMG LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2018 fiscal year; and - 5. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.
+- 1. to elect one director to be elected for a three-year term expiring in 2022; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to approve restricted stock unit grants to certain of our non-employee directors; - 4. to ratify the selection of KPMG LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2019 fiscal year; and - 5. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.

-The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 19, 2018.
+The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 18, 2019.
 Our stock transfer books will remain open.

 Our bylaws require that the holders of a majority of the shares of our common stock, issued and outstanding and entitled to vote at the meeting, be present in person or represented by proxy at the meeting in order to constitute a quorum for the transaction of business.
 Accordingly, it is important that your shares be represented at the meeting regardless of the number of shares you may hold.
 Whether or not you plan to attend the meeting in person, please ensure that your shares of our common stock are present and voted at the meeting by submitting your instructions by telephone, the Internet, or in writing by completing, signing, dating and returning your proxy card or voting form.
+You may obtain directions to the location of the annual meeting of stockholders by contacting the company at (978) 776-2000.